zencart/documentation/README.md

 Merged PRs to the Content area of this repo automatically deploy to https://docs.zen-cart.com

+## Contributing

+Interesting in contributing to these docs?
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Content

 Create and update files in the `content/dev` and `content/user` folders, for developer and user documentation respectively.